-Epernay is the town we used to go to for our wine tastings and vast purchases up and down the Avenue de Champagne at Mercier, loved their underground train ride tour and Esterlin... it was sooo much fun!
+Epernay is the town we used to go to for our wine tastings and vast purchases up and down the Avenue de Champagne.
+Visit Mercier, loved their underground train ride tour, such fun and very informative and if you're intending buying go to Esterlin too.

 Reims is only 45 minutes away on the TGV although there are not too many trains each day so be organised.
-Many of the major champagne houses are here - Taittinger, GH Mumm and Veuve Clicquot and 3 UNESCO World Heritage sites too as this city used to be where all the early French kings were crowned.
+Taittinger, GH Mumm and Veuve Clicquot are there and 3 UNESCO World Heritage sites too as this city used to be where all the early French kings were crowned.
+Book their tours